 In the geologic model above, there is a great amount of ore shown just beneath the basalt.
 The reason for this is two-fold: The basalt acted as an aquaclude to rising fluids, and the upper portion of the Whitetail formation has a high percentage of limestone cobbles, sand, and boulders.
 This resulted in a hybrid VMS-limestone replacement style ore.

 3) Supergene Phase.
 This phase is slow and occurred after the lakes receded.
-Meteoric water and residual chorides leach the metals from the hypogene ore, and deposit them at the water table.
+Meteoric water and residual chlorides leach the metals from the hypogene ore, and deposited them at the water table.
 Because of the water that is available to facilitate the process, these bonanza-grade deposits most often occur near or below washes that cut the orebodies.

 A VMS, whether sea-floor or sub-sea floor can have an “exhalite horizon as in the diagram below.
-The silica+hematite is called jasperoid.
+The silica+hematite is can be jasperoid, banded chert, or banded jasper.
 This will be described further on the Exhalite page, but jasperoid beds occur prominently on the Prospect, and it is believe each and every one is the edge of a VMS deposit.

 The below picture/diagram below was created to show how much potential there is for VMS deposits on the property.
 The rhyolite intrusions were estimated from rhyolite dikes and plugs that outcrop, and the extent of basalt hornfels.
 The VMS deposits were determined from jasperoid beds, seismic work that indicates pits, intense black chlorite alteration, disturbed areas that were not seismically tested, amphibolite scattered above the phreatic breccias, massive epidote alteration, marbilized limestone cobbles and boulders, gossan high in Lithium, and gold assays.